Is Kayak Fishing Safe For Non-Swimmers? 7 Best Tips!

 If you really want to conquer your fear of the water and get out on a kayak, the best choice is to take a few swimming lessons.

-Most towns and cities have a recreation department that offers inexpensive, or free, lessons.
-Take advantage of the opportunity there.
+Most towns and cities have a recreation department that offers inexpensive or free lessons.
+Take advantage of this opportunity.
 They’ll have qualified individuals to guide you into the water.

 How Dangerous Is Kayak Fishing